History of shogi: Modern shogi

+Modern shogi (hon shogi), like go, was officially approved by the Tokugawa shogunate.
+In 1612, the shogunate passed a law giving endowments to shogi players.

 Newspaper shogi and the formation of shogi associations

 After the fall of the Tokugawa shogunate, the three shogi families were no longer paid endowments, and the iemoto system in shogi lost its power.
 The lines of the three families ended, and the rank of meijin came to be bestowed by recommendation.
 The popularity of amateur shogi continued in the Meiji period, with shogi tournaments and events held all over Japan, and "front-porch shogi" (縁台将棋), played wherever people gathered, in bath houses or barber's shops.
 However, it is thought that, with the exception of a handful of high-ranking players at the end of the 19th century, it was impossible to make a living as a professional shogi player during this period.

 From around 1899, newspapers began to publish records of shogi matches, and high-ranking players formed alliances with the aim of having their games published.
 In 1909, the Shogi Association (将棋同盟社) was formed, and in 1924, the Tokyo Shogi Association (東京将棋同盟社) was formed, with Kinjirō Sekine (関根金次郎), the thirteenth-generation Meijin, at its head.
 This was an early incarnation of the modern Japan Shogi Association (日本将棋連盟), founded in 1947.